 Each brand has a culture that drives its identity.
-We associate different feeling with the brands we interact with and that can be a marketable tool.
-Do you think your credit union has a unique culture that your members keep coming back for?
-Can you think of your competitors culture and how it differs?
-This post will help you understand how your internal culture can be a very valuable quality for your credit union growth.
+People naturally associate different feelings with the brands we interact with, and that can be used as a marketable tool.
+Does your credit union have a unique culture that your members keep coming back for?
+Can you think of your competitors' culture and how it differs?
+In this blog, we'll help you understand how your internal culture can be a very valuable asset for your credit union growth.

 Keep Members Coming Back

 The most important value of an internal culture is how it resonates with the members you serve.
-A clearly defined internal culture will set the tone for all employee to interact with member.
-And lets face it, you're really only as good as your front line staff.
-The more positively empowered your staff is by the organization and clear on the goals they are trying to accomplish, the more likely they are going to create the positive experiences that keep members coming back.
-Your front line staff is the best marketing tool in your arsenal.
-Whether they are cross selling your products well or reinforcing that good feeling members get from your brand, these are the people that will carry through the promises of your internal culture.
-With the amount of competition there is in the financial services industry it's an important to offer that particular brand of service that sets you apart from your competitors.
+A clearly defined internal culture will set the tone for all employee interactions with members.
+And let's face it, you're really only as good as your front-line staff.
+The more empowered and clear on your organization's goals your staff is, the more likely they are to exude your brand's qualities and create positive experiences that keep members coming back.
+Your front-line staff is the best marketing tool in your arsenal.
+Whether they are cross-selling your products well or reinforcing the good feeling members get from your brand, these are the people that will carry through the promises of your internal culture.
+With the amount of competition there is in the financial services industry, it's important to offer that particular brand of service that sets you apart from your competitors.

-I'm sure you're wondering how internal culture can possibly drive productivity, but it can!
-According to the article How One Brand Uses Corporate Culture To Maximize Productivity - Forbes.com, when team members understand their core purpose and contribution, internal culture increase productivity by creating:
+I'm sure you're wondering how internal culture can possibly drive productivity — but it can!
+According to a telling Forbes article, when team members understand their core purpose and contribution, internal culture increases productivity by encouraging:

 - Fluid and unified communication

 - Clear accountability

 Those are some amazing benefits, all originating from a defined culture.
 Let's face it.
 The more productive your staff is, the better chance you have at offering that complete member satisfaction we all strive for.

 Hire the right people